nacerillo/reading-notes/class1.md

 these elements are enlosed by **tags**

-- **Tag**: serves as a container for an HTML element, and give us information about the nature of those elements.
+- Tag: serves as a container for an HTML element, and give us information about the nature of those elements.
   - all elements are enclosed by an opening (<tag>) and closing (</tag>) tag

 Example: